VictorMGomes/website/README.md

 # website
-A personal Website made with pure HTML and CSS.
+A personal Website made with vanilla JS, HTML5 and no CSS libs.